Summary

 Notes

-• By convention, the loan value (pv) is entered as a negative value.
+4. The loan value (pv) can be entered as a positive value or a negative value.

 Dave Bruns Profile Picture